Large-Hadron-Collider901/BusMall/README.md

 # **Busmall Project**
 By: Skye McCullough

+## About
+In this project, I create an app with a virtual catalog on behalf of BusMall that is intended for bus riders to use while they are taking their trip.
+To build this app, I used a variety of programming languages including HTML for the structure, CSS for styling, and JavaScript for interactive features.
+My BusMall project is an assignment in my code school curriculum where I utilize skills I have learned from the correlating lesson plan, which are shown in the requirements below.
 ## Lab 11 Requirements - Complete

 * Display three unique products by chance so that the viewers can pick a favorite.